vapor/docs/4.0/docs/fluent/schema.md

 .foreignKey("star_id", references: "star", "id", onDelete: .cascade)
 ```

+!!! warning
+    Foreign key actions happen solely in the database, bypassing Fluent.
+    This means things like model middleware and soft-delete may not work correctly.

 ## Dictionary

 The dictionary data type is capable of storing nested dictionary values.
 This includes structs that conform to `Codable` and Swift dictionaries with a `Codable` value.